 Impact on Revenues: The Council estimates that there would be no impact on the City’s revenues resulting from the enactment of this legislation.

-Impact on Expenditures: The Council estimates that there would be no impact on the City’s expenditures resulting from the enactment of this legislation as DVS would use existing resources to fulfill its requirements.
+Impact on Expenditures: The Council estimates that there would be no impact on the City’s expenditures resulting from the enactment of this legislation, as DVS would use existing resources to fulfill its requirements.

 Source of Funds To Cover Estimated Costs: N/A